-GPRR-positive or integrin $\alpha{\nu}\beta_3$ -positive.
-However, 68Ga-BBN failed to visualize the lesions that were GPRR-negative and integrin $\alpha{v}\beta{3}$ -positive whereas 68Ga-BBN-RGD showed positive results in these cases.
-It is also reasonable that both tracers had negative results in the lesion with neither GRPR nor integrin $\alpha{v}\beta{3}$ overexpression, implying that 68Ga-BBN-RGD PET/CT is specific for GRPR and integrin $\alpha{v}\beta{3}$.
-Because of the limited size of the patient population, the frequency of prostate cancer tumors both GRPR-negative and integrin $\alpha{\rm v}\beta_3$ -negative cannot be determined in this study and will need further investigation.
+One major advantage of heterodimer over the corresponding monomers is the multi-valency effect, resulting in improved binding affinity and increased number of effective receptors (20,22-24).
+Consistently, both 68Ga-BBN-RGD and 68Ga-BBN showed uptake in the primary prostate tumors that are either GPRR (+) or integrin $\alpha_v\beta_3$ (+).
+However, 68Ga-BBN failed to visualize the lesions that are GPRR (-) and integrin $\alpha_v\beta_3$ (+) while 68Ga-BBN-RGD showed positive result in these cases.
+It is also reasonable that both tracers had negative results in the lesion with neither GRPR nor integrin $\alpha_v\beta_3$ overexpression, implying that 68Ga-BBN-RGD PET/CT is specific for GRPR and integrin $\alpha_v\beta_3$.
+Due to limited size of the patient population, the frequency of prostate cancer tumors with both GRPR and integrin $\alpha_v\beta_3$ negative cannot be determined in this study and will need further investigation.
 With a receptor binding assay in specimens of primary prostate cancer, 37% of samples showed negative bombesin binding (28).
 Thus, it is foreseeable that 68Ga-BBN-RGD PET will increase the detection rate of primary prostate cancer.

-About 40%-60% of men with prostate cancer have lymph node involvement or extracapsular disease at the time of presentation, and 70% develop lymph node metastasis during the course (29).
-Although treatable at the early stage, prostate cancer is prone to metastasis; an effective and specific imaging method of detecting both primary and metastatic lesions is thus of critical importance to manage patients with prostate cancer.
-In 3 patients with LN metastasis, 68Ga-BBN-RGD PET/CT identified all 14 metastasized LNs as MRI did, which is dramatically better than 68Ga-BBN PET/CT.
-In addition, the average SUV of 68Ga-BBN-RGD PET/CT is significantly higher than that of 68Ga-BBN PET/ CT.
-Durkan et al. (30) proposed that prostate cancer cells differentially express specific receptors depending on factors such as chronicity and metastatic nature.
-Thus, compounds capable of targeting more than one biomarker would have the ability of binding to both early and metastatic stages of prostate cancer, creating the possibility for a more prompt and accurate diagnostic profile for both the primary and the metastatic tumors.
+About 40 to 60% of men with prostate cancer have lymph node involvement or extra capsular disease at the time of presentation and 70% develop lymph node metastasis during the course (29).
+Although treatable at the early stage, prostate cancer is prone to metastasis, an effective and specific imaging method of detecting both primary and metastatic lesions is thus of critical importance to manage patients with prostate cancer.
+In 3 patients with LN metastasis, 68Ga-BBN-RGD PET/CT can identify all 14 metastasized LNs as MRI did, which is dramatically better than 68Ga-BBN PET/CT.
+In addition, the average SUV of 68Ga-BBN-RGD PET/CT is significantly higher than that of 68Ga-BBN PET/CT.
+Durkan et al. (30) proposed that prostate cancer cells differentially express specific receptors depending upon factors such as chronicity and metastatic nature.
+Thus, compounds capable of targeting more than one biomarker would have the ability of binding to both early and metastatic stages of prostate cancer, creating the possibility for more prompt and accurate diagnostic profile for both the primary and metastatic tumors.
 This may partially explain our results that 68Ga-BBN-RGD PET/CT is better than 68Ga-BBN PET/CT in detecting metastasized LNs.

-Autopsy studies suggest that approximately 80%-90% of prostate cancer patients have bone metastasis at death although only 6% of men with prostate cancer have metastatic disease at diagnosis (31).
-Skeletal metastasis of prostate cancer is routinely assessed by 99mTc-MDP bone scanning for the staging of prostate cancer.
-99mTc-MDP bone scanning is sensitive but lacks specificity because localized skeletal accumulation of 99mTc-MDP can be observed in the case of trauma and infection.
-Thus, 99mTc-MDP bone scanning may not be recommended in asymptomatic patients if the serum prostate-specific antigen level is less than 20 ng/mL in the presence of well-differentiated or moderately differentiated tumors (3).
+Autopsy studies suggest that approximately 80-90% of prostate cancer patients have bone metastasis at death although only 6% of men with prostate cancer have metastatic disease at diagnosis (31).
+Skeletal metastasis of prostate cancer is routinely assessed by ^{99m}Tc-MDP bone scan for the staging of prostate cancer. ^{99m}Tc-MDP bone scan is sensitive but lacks specificity since localized skeletal accumulation of ^{99m}Tc-MDP can be observed in the case of trauma and infection.
+Thus, ^{99m}Tc-MDP bone scan may not be recommended in asymptomatic patients if the serum prostate-specific antigen level is <20 ng/ml in the presence of well-differentiated or moderately differentiated tumors (3).
 In this study, 68Ga-BBN-RGD PET/CT detected 20 bone lesions in 7 patients either with primary prostate cancer or after radical prostatectomy.
+11 of these

-Eleven of these 20 lesions showed positive signal on 99mTc-MDP bone scanning, and only 5 of these lesions were detectable with MRI.
-More importantly, the patients with bone metastases do not necessarily have an elevated prostatespecific antigen level (Table 1).
+20 lesions showed positive signal on ^{99m}Tc-MDP bone scan and only 5 of these lesions are detectable with MRI.
+More importantly, the patients with bone metastases do not necessarily have elevated prostate-specific antigen level (Table 1).